Thank you for visiting the HONG KONG HP Store

 In Deus Ex: Mankind Divided, you are a cybernetically enhanced agent, in the mean streets of occupied Prague, set in a burned-out cyberpunk future of technological dystopia.
-You play as hyper-manoeuvrable, stealthy, and action-ready protagonist Adam Jensen.
+You play as hyper-manoeuvrable, stealthy and action-ready protagonist Adam Jensen.
 You guide Jensen through a first-person RPG-style adventure, talking to non-player characters (NPCs), gathering information that unlocks missions and advances the story along, gaining experience, and levelling up your enhancements, or “augments.”

 The game succeeds in giving you a feeling of control and identity as this kind of gritty cyborg action hero.
-Using your “augments” as special attacks and defense (things like Titan Armor, Tesla Arm, or the wrist-mounted nano-blade launcher) feels like using a superpower.
+Using your “augments” as special attacks and defence (things like Titan Armor, Tesla Arm, or the wrist-mounted nano-blade launcher) feels like using a superpower.

 Deus Ex’s finely tuned system of energy costs for their use makes the combat balanced, but gives the player a sense of purpose when they’re employed correctly.
-They’re stunning and spectacular to see in action.
+They’re spectacular to see in action.

 As the pot-boiler plot becomes more intricate, and your choices in how you interact with the characters lead to different paths and missions, you discover that you can approach game objectives from a variety of different ways: parkour-like movement through the alleys and rooftops of Prague, hacking security systems and grids, or brute force attacks and assaults.